Simultaneous Computation and Communication over MAC: Main Result

 It should also be noted that the gap between inner and outer bounds can be arbitrarily large in some cases, such as when the amplitude constraints approach zero.
-However, our numerical evaluations indicate that the regime we show in Fig.~\ref{fig:capacity-bounds} in which the gap is present, but does not grow in an extreme way is fairly typical for most practically relevant parameter regimes.
+However, our numerical evaluations indicate that the behavior we show in Fig.~\ref{fig:capacity-bounds} is fairly typical for most practically relevant parameter regimes.
+The behavior of the plots shows that the gap is present, but does not grow in an extreme way.

 \begin{remark} \emph{(Time sharing comparison with amplitude constraints).} If the same analog amplitude constraints are to be observed as in an equivalent \gls{socc} scheme and the same analog computation rate and \gls{mse} is to be achieved, then a time sharing scheme would need to spend \emph{all} channel uses for the analog computations.
 Therefore, such a time sharing scheme would always achieve a digital sum rate of $0$.
 If, on the other hand, the same digital sum rate needed to be achieved, the relationship \eqref{eq:analograte-mse-relationship} between analog rate and \gls{mse} means that only one single channel use is available for each analog computation which would result in a significantly higher \gls{mse}, especially for small values of $\analograte$.
 For the parameters used in Fig.~\ref{fig:capacity-bounds-analograte-variable}, the \gls{mse} of the equivalent time sharing scheme would be approximately $0.32$ for all values of $\analograte$ while the \gls{mse} of the \gls{socc} scheme would vanish for $\analograte \rightarrow 0$ and be approximately $0.16$ at $\analograte = 0.5$. \end{remark}